Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Introduction

-We conduct extensive experiments on the CIFAR, Tiny-ImageNet, ImageNet-1K, and ImageNet-21K datasets.
+Large models trained on large-scale datasets consistently outperform smaller models and those trained on limited data~\citep{dosovitskiy2020image,dehghani2023scaling,openai2023gpt4}.
+Their ability to capture intricate patterns and understand nuanced contextual information makes them exceptionally effective across a wide range of tasks and domains.
+These models play a crucial role in solving complex industrial challenges and accelerating the development of AI-driven products and services, thereby contributing to economic growth and innovation.
+Therefore, adapting dataset condensation or distillation methods for large-scale data scenarios is vital to unlocking their full potential in both academic and industrial applications. \\ We conduct extensive experiments on the CIFAR, Tiny-ImageNet, ImageNet-1K, and ImageNet-21K datasets.
 Employing a resolution of 224$\times$224 and IPC 50 on ImageNet-1K, the proposed approach attains an impressive accuracy of 63.2\%, surpassing all prior state-of-the-art methods by substantial margins.
 As illustrated in Figure~\ref{fig:baseline}, our proposed \texttt{CDA} outperforms SRe$^2$L by 4$\sim$6\% across different architectures under 50 IPC, on both 1K and 4K recovery budgets.
-When tested on ImageNet-21K with IPC 20, our method achieves a top-1 accuracy of 35.3\%, which is closely competitive, exhibiting only a minimal gap compared to the model pretrained with full data, at 44.5\%, while using 50$\times$ fewer training samples.
+When tested on ImageNet-21K with IPC 20, our method achieves a top-1 accuracy of 35.3\%, which is closely competitive, exhibiting only a minimal gap compared to the model pre-trained with full data, at 44.5\%, while using 50$\times$ fewer training samples.